 In this study we want to find out how many people of different ages across the UK have COVID-19 over time, particularly as people start going back to work or school, and as more and more people get vaccinated, and how many have had COVID-19 in the past.
 We do this by testing for the virus in the nose and throat of people and by measuring levels of antibody in the blood.
 We also want to find out how many people have COVID-19 with symptoms or without knowing they have the infection because they don't have any symptoms.
 We want to do this in a group of people that reflects the population of the UK - so a range of ages and places where people live.
 We will ask everyone aged 2 years or older in each randomly selected household to have a nose and throat swab, and for those aged 12 years and older to answer a few short questions at a home visit undertaken by a trained individual (parents/carers will answer for younger children).
 Those aged 12 years and older can take their own swabs using selfswabbing kits, and parents/carers will use the same kits to take swabs from their children aged 2-11 years.
 This is to reduce the risk to the study workers.
 We will ask adults aged 16 years or older from a randomly selected subset of these enrolled households to also give a sample of blood.
 At the start of the study, this was taken from a vein by a trained nurse, phlebotomist or healthcare assistant, but now we are moving towards it being taken by a fingerprick by the participant themselves so that all visits can happen without study workers and participants needing to come into close contact (<2m).
+Where an adult in the household is already giving blood, from September 2021 we will also ask children and young people aged 5-15 years whether they would be happy to give a sample of blood.
 We will take swabs from all households, whether anyone is reporting symptoms or not.
 At the start of the study, we did not take blood from a vein from anyone in a household where someone had symptoms compatible with COVID-19 infection, or was currently self-isolating or shielding, to make sure that study workers stay at least 2m away from them at all times.
 Now study staff will be able to maintain recommended distancing at all study visits, so blood can be collected by fingerprick at every visit, including in households where anyone has symptoms or is currently isolating/shielding.
 The choice of a minimum of 2m is to reduce risk as much as possible, based on the fact that prevalence may increase again over the coming months and in practice, transmission risk is directly related to actual distance rather than suddenly changing at 1m or 2m, with the choice of thresholds for other activities based on pragmatic as well as scientific justifications.
 The trained study workers will use all the recommended precautions to protect themselves and everyone in the household from getting the virus.